CavalcanteLucas/labdale/README.md

 If you wish to add new dependencies, just note that:

-- for python dependencies, use `pip install name_of_the_dependency` to install then `pip freeze > requirements.txt` to permanently add it to the requirements;
+- For python dependencies, use `pip install name_of_the_dependency` to install then `pip freeze > requirements.txt` to permanently add it to the requirements;
-- for js dependencies, we're using nvm and yarn, so be sure to run `nvm use` before running `npx yarn add name_of_the_dependency` or, if it's a development-only dependency, `npx yarn add name_of_the_dependency -D`.
+- For js dependencies, we're using nvm and yarn, so be sure to run `nvm use` before running `npx yarn add name_of_the_dependency` or, if it's a development-only dependency, `npx yarn add name_of_the_dependency -D`.

 ## Deploying to Heroku